rkuma183/wilsonmar.github.io/evangelist/index.md

-The role of a technical evangelist grew out of a need to better handle the exponential growth of the **complexity** of software products that require integration of many many components:
+The role of a technical evangelist grew out of a need to better handle the exponential growth of the **complexity** of software products that require integration of many components:

    * Access to AWS, Google, or Microsoft Azure cloud
    * Shell scripts to move files and invoke programs
    * Puppet or Chef recipes to build services
-   * Kupernetes to spin up instances
+   * Kubernetes to spin up instances
    * Kafka to manage messaging traffic
    * Git client and GitHub cloud to manage version backups
    * Artifactory asset repository to manage binary assets